EMRD95/glpi-fusioninventory-bash-install/README.md

 ## How to use
 GLPI_install_script is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either curl or wget.

     wget https://raw.githubusercontent.com/jr0w3/glpi-fusioninventory-bash-install/main/glpi-install.sh && bash glpi-install.sh
 or with curl

     curl -O https://raw.githubusercontent.com/jr0w3/glpi-fusioninventory-bash-install/main/glpi-install.sh && bash glpi-install.sh

+Fix permission issue for logs

+The log file could not be created in /var/www/html/glpi/files/_log.The log file could not be created in /var/www/html/glpi/files/_log. seen in Setup > General

+sudo chown -R www-data:www-data /var/www/html/glpi/files/_log

+sudo chmod -R 755 /var/www/html/glpi/files/_log